ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

 String email = car.driver().club().contact().email();
 System.out.println(email);
 ```
-In this snippet, an email is printed and everything is easy to read and understand.
+Nothing fancy here: an email is printed and you may agree that everything is easy to read and understand.
 But did you spot any problems?
 If not, take another moment and try to identify the hidden devil in the chain.

 (TL;DR; [Show me the source code](https://github.com/ccheptea/auto-value-node))